lukaszkukla/qubartstudios/README.md

 &nbsp;

 # deployment

-Following writing the code then committing and pushing to GitHub, this project was deployed using GitHub by the following steps.
+The project was deployed on GitHub pages after initial commits using following process:

 * Navigate to the repository on github and click 'Settings'
 * Then select 'Pages' on the side navigation